Here’s the outline for my sermon on Jonah 4 “The Compassionate Mercy of God” preached at Cross of Christ Fellowship.

 -Selfish, sulky, suicidal prophet.

-: v 2 “This verse is an extremely disturbing one.
+*SMITH: v 2 “This verse is an extremely disturbing one.
 It indicates that while Jonah had become obedient, he still lacked a spirit of submission.
 Lest we judge Jonah too harshly, we should remember the common frailty of murmuring against God’s sovereign will.
 Throughout the pages of history, believers have stood in direct opposition to God’s revealed will and sought the implementation of their own wishes.”

 QUESTION: Are you murmuring against God?
 Unhappy about God’s providence?
 Trying to fight against it?